day8/re-frame-10x/DEVELOPERS.md

   cd checkouts
   ```

-- Create a [relative symlink](https://superuser.com/questions/146231/how-do-i-create-a-relative-symbolic-link-in-linux) from your local re-frame-trace project in the checkouts folder.
+- Create a [relative symlink](https://superuser.com/questions/146231/how-do-i-create-a-relative-symbolic-link-in-linux) from your local re-frame-10x project in the checkouts folder.
 For example:

   ```
-  ln -s ../relative/path/to/your/local/re-frame-trace re-frame-trace
+  ln -s ../relative/path/to/your/local/re-frame-10x re-frame-10x
   ```

-- If you're using figwheel in the test project, you need to add the checkouts folder (`checkouts/re-frame-trace/src`) to `:cljsbuild :source-paths` in the `project.clj` file.
+- If you're using figwheel in the test project, you need to add the checkouts folder (`checkouts/re-frame-10x/src`) to `:cljsbuild :source-paths` in the `project.clj` file.
 If you're having trouble locating the right place to put this, it might help to look to a sample [project.clj](https://github.com/technomancy/leiningen/blob/stable/sample.project.clj) for inspiration.
 For example:

   ```
-  :cljsbuild {:builds {:client {:source-paths ["checkouts/re-frame-trace/src"]}}}
+  :cljsbuild {:builds {:client {:source-paths ["checkouts/re-frame-10x/src"]}}}
   ```

-- re-frame-trace has a debug panel useful when developing it.
+- re-frame-10x has a debug panel useful when developing it.
 You can enable it by adding the :closure-define `"day8.re_frame.trace.debug_QMARK_" true` to your compiler settings.

-- Now run your test project however you usually run it, and re-frame-trace should be in there. \o/
+- Now run your test project however you usually run it, and re-frame-10x should be in there. \o/

 ### Developing CSS

 The styles for the trace panel are defined both inline and in Garden styles in `day8.re-frame.trace.styles`.

-We are using CSS preprocessing to isolate the panel styles, by namespacing the panel styles with the id `#--re-frame-trace--`.
+We are using CSS preprocessing to isolate the panel styles, by namespacing the panel styles with the id `#--re-frame-10x--`.

 #### Problems while developing CSS